lightningbolt047/pinginator/README.md

 # pinginator

-A Flutter application to ping game servers and check their ping time
+A Flutter application to ping game servers and check their Round Trip Time time

-Currently supports Fortnite only
+Currently supports Fortnite